kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

 kustomize build .
 ```

-The output shows that the name prefix is propagated to the PodSpec ConfigMap reference.
+The output shows that the name prefix is propagated to the ConfigMap name reference in the Deployment Pod Spec.
 ```yaml
 kind: ConfigMap
 apiVersion: v1